avwsolutions/DOD-AMS-Workshop/workshop.md

 > Note : Be aware that for this task internet connectivity is needed.
 For convenience the Epel repository is configured and there is already a cache yum download available.

-Below the commands for installing Graphite.
-As you can see Graphite has more things to taken care.
+Below you will find the commands for installing Graphite.
+As you can see we need to install quite some dependencies in order to get Graphite working.
-First we are going to install the dependencies and mandatory web server, python tools and compilers.
+The two following commands are needed to install the dependencies,mandatory web server, python tools and compilers.

 ```
 $ sudo yum -y install httpd gcc gcc-c++ git pycairo mod_wsgi epel-release